rogervinas/mutation-testing/README.md

 ![Pitest-Report-2](doc/pitest-report-2.png)

-{#solution}If we add these two more test cases ...
+If we add these two more test cases ...
 ```
 "1, 0, A is greater than zero",
 "0, 1, B is greater than zero",